 Please Note: information is correct at time of writing and we endeavour to update this page as changes are announced but we strongly advise you to check the information about your specific destination on the Gov.uk Official Foreign Travel Advice Page before booking tests and travel arrangements.

-Which pre and post travel tests do I need for Green, Amber and Red Routes (England only) when non-essential travel is allowed after May 17th?
+Which pre and post travel tests do I need for Green, Amber and Red Routes (England only)?

-Green routes require all travellers to take a PCR Test both before they leave, a test before they fly home and a Day 2 PCR Test after arriving back in England.
-Travellers will only be required to quarantine if their test shows a positive result.
+Green routes require most travellers to take a PCR Test both before they leave, a test before they fly home and a Day 2 PCR Test after arriving back in England.
+Travellers will only be required to quarantine if their Day 2 test shows a positive result.

 - Current Green Destinations include: Portugal, Israel and Gibraltar.
+GREEN LIST NEWS - Portugal is moving to England's Amber list from Tuesday 8th June at 04.00.
 Check the full Green List on the Government website.

 There is also the possibility of choosing to take an additional test on Day 5 of your quarantine, which is being called a 'Test to Release', and if that comes back as negative, you’ll then be able to cut your quarantine short, You will still need to take and return your Day 8 Test.

 - Amber status countries currently include the USA, Germany, Greece, France, Spain and China.
+Remember - being on UKs Amber List does not necessarily mean that country is currently accepting UK citizens.
 You can check the full list on the Government website here.

 Travel destinations where the data indicate either a very high level of current COVID-19 cases or a variant of concern that the Government is keen avoid are categorised as Red, and the government advised 'extra caution' against visiting them.
 These destinations require a pre-departure PCR Test and require a strict hotel quarantine for 10 days when you arrive home.
 You will also need to perform the Day 2 and Day 8 PCR tests before ending your quarantine, with no option to 'Test and Release' early on Day 5.
 Destinations currently designated Red include: India, South Africa, Brazil, the UAE, Turkey, the Maldives and Nepal.
+Remember - just because the UK is allowing people to travel to a country, that does not necessarily mean that that country is currently accepting UK citizens.
 You can check the full list of Red destinations on the Government Website.
+RED LIST NEWS: Afghanistan, Bahrain, Costa Rica, Egypt, Sri Lanka, Sudan and Trinidad & Tobago are all expected to join the red list from Tuesday 8th June.

 For all of these routes......you may also require tests when you land in your holiday destination and before you leave to come home – you can check these requirement for each individual country on the Government Foreign travel advice website.